 Like the old Nokia 808 PureView - which we previously described as the 'apex' of the smartphone as a photographic device - this tile-based Windows 8 phone 1020 successor is most notable for cramming a new-generation, class-leading 41-megapixel sensor at its heart.
 That's double that of closest competitor here for pixel count, the Sony Xperia Z1.

 For starters the 1020 is autofocus by default - though there is a cool manual option that allows a focus slider to be adjusted by a fingertip.
-And, as with all the devices reviewed here there's only the ability to capture JPEGs rather than higher-quality unprocessed Raw files available on higher-end cameras.
+And, as with all the devices reviewed here there's only the ability to capture JPEGs rather than higher-quality unprocessed Raw files available on higher-end cameras - although this is changing in the near future.

 The handset's sensor is back-illuminated to improve performance, and optically image stabilised too to counter any hand wobble and prevent blur in lower light, with a light sensitivity range stretching from ISO 100 to ISO 3200 provided.
 For getting closer to the action there's a 3x digital zoom.